Google Forms & Classroom

 4. The default Form type is "Multiple choice."
 Change that to "Multiple choice grid."

-5. Put a candidate’s name in each row.
-RCV123 can handle up to 30 candidates and 20 ranks, and Google Sheets has thousands of rows for votes.
+5. Put a candidate's name in each row.
+RCV123 can handle up to 30 candidates and 20 ranks.

 7. You can choose to have fewer ranks/columns than candidates.
 That reduces the number of ranks your voters will have.
 If you have a large number of candidates, it may be simpler for voters to have fewer ranks.